 One afternoon, after we had finished painting and decorating the bomb shelter, we decided to play a game.
 From an adult’s perspective, it was a mean game, but back then I just wanted to be popular and feel part of the group so I didn’t say anything despite knowing it was wrong.

-I don’t remember the specific rules of the game, but at the end, the boy humiliated the poor girl and laughed at her more than usual.
-All the other girls, including me, not only did nothing, but encouraged him.
+I don’t remember the specific rules of the game, but in the end, the boy humiliated the poor girl and laughed at her more than usual.
+All the other girls, including me, not only did nothing but encouraged him.
 At some point, the girl ran outside and fled home.
 I remember we all laughed and no one thought of going after her.
 We just continued to hang out in the bomb shelter which became our “club”.

 That night, when I was home eating dinner with my family, there was a strong knock on the door.
 My mom opened it and we saw the girl, the one we laughed at, standing with her eyes fixed on the floor.
 In front of her stood her mother, grasping her hand as if she was holding onto a rag doll.
 Her mother started shouting at me and at my parents about what happened earlier in the bomb shelter.
 The girl stood there quietly, looking shocked and embarrassed.
 My parents tried to calm the mother down and they invited them both in and offered them a glass of water, trying to understand what happened.
 I was so embarrassed and just wanted to disappear from the face of the earth.
-After a few minutes, when the tone relaxed a little bit and my parents started to understand what happened, they apologized for my behavior and promised the mother that they will deal with me.
+After a few minutes, when the tone relaxed a little bit and my parents started to understand what happened, they apologized for my behaviour and promised the mother that they will deal with me.

 It turned out that that girl had been dragged through the entire Moshav by her mother who paid a visit to all the families of the kids who took part in the event.